 - central nervous system 5,7

-May show evidence of bowel wall thickening due to haemorrhage and/or evidence of bowel obstruction.
+May show evidence of bowel wall thickening due to hemorrhage and/or evidence of bowel obstruction.
 Plain film features are however non-specific.

 Small bowel follow-through may show evidence of separation of bowel loops, "thumbprinting" and/or mucosal thickening.

-May show multifocal bowel thickening, lymphadenopathy, mesenteric oedema and vascular engorgement.
+May show multifocal bowel thickening, lymphadenopathy, mesenteric edema and vascular engorgement.
 Although non-specific, CT findings may aid in the diagnosis of IgA vasculitis in a young patient with acute gastrointestinal illness along with other, e.g. cutaneous features of IgA vasculitis.
 Intussusception, typically ileoileal type, is also seen.

 Echogenic kidneys, target or doughnut sign in case of intussusception.
-IgA vasculitis has also been shown to cause massive scrotal oedema, and can be a source of severe pain in young boys 9.
+IgA vasculitis has also been shown to cause massive scrotal edema and can be a source of severe pain in young boys 9.

 - small bowel intussusception